FredHutch/who-is-who/README.md

 ---
 ```

 In this case, the "tags" are rendered on the site as "Keywords" and include keywords about the data types, analysis approaches, tools and platforms you use in your work.
-The "categories" are rendered on teh site as "Roles" and include keywords about what kind of role you're interested in playing if another researcher were to contact you.
+The "categories" are rendered on the site as "Roles" and include keywords about what kind of role you're interested in playing if another researcher were to contact you.

 ### Essential information
 While we do hope people customize their listing however they'd like, the following are the essential components we will require everyone to contribute on their listing.